An algebraic theory of Lojasiewicz exponents: Toric and monomial models: polyhedra, valuations, and formulas

 Since $I$ is monomial, the blowup of $I$ is torus-invariant, and its normalization is a normal toric modification; in particular, its exceptional prime divisors $E$ centered at $\m_S$ are torus-invariant and correspond to rays $\rho$ of the associated fan with primitive generators $u_\rho \in \sigma^\circ \cap N$ (see, for example, \cite{CLS}).
 The corresponding divisorial valuation satisfies

 By Lemma~\ref{lem:val-support}, $v_{u_\rho}(I) = h_I(u_\rho)$, the support function of the Newton polyhedron $\NP(I)$.
 Hence, $\chi^m \in \overline{I}$ if and only if

-Finally, $\NP(I)$ is a rational polyhedron, so it is the intersection of its supporting halfspaces defined by the primitive inward normals of its compact faces.
+Finally, $\NP(I)$ is a rational polyhedron, so it is the intersection of its supporting halfspaces defined by the primitive inward normals of its compact facets.
 Therefore, the above inequalities are equivalent to $m \in \NP(I) \cap S$. \end{proof}